IMPORTANT INFORMATION FOR ROBOTICS AND BEYOND’S ENGINEERING, TECHNOLOGY & DESIGN ACADEMY TOPICS

 Software: Unity (free)

-Advanced Robotics and Mechatronics (expand for details)
+Advanced Robotics and Mechatronics - NOT OFFERED

 The Academy topic of Robotics and Mechatronics is designed for students with experience on Advanced LEGO NXT or EV3, VEX or Tetrix robotics systems or FIRST Robotics teams, who want to work toward a higher level of skills in robotics.
 Some key topics of the class are: mechanical, electrical and control system software and sensor design (architecture), microcontrollers, sensors, propulsion options and types of motors, vehicle dynamics, and discussion of ethics surrounding advanced robotics and autonomous systems.
 These topics will be applied in the design, building and operation of one or more robotic vehicles and attempting missions on the Hobby Hangout racing tracks.
 Students will also explore the technology behind industrial, military, space and domestic robots, machine vision and autonomous vehicles and discuss machine ethics.